DPT Frequently Asked Questions

 Financial Aid is available to those who qualify.
 Please visit the School of Medicine’s Financial Aid website for further information.

-Where will I stay when I come to Boston area for the lab immersion sessions?
+Where will I stay when I come onsite for the clinical skills lab sessions?

-Student accommodations during onsite lab immersion (campus) activities are the responsibility of the student.
+Student accommodations during onsite lab activities are the responsibility of the student.
 There are some opportunities for students to share housing to decrease the cost for each student.
-Students are very resourceful, and Boston and the Boston-vicinity has a variety of hotels and house rentals available for students traveling for these immersions.
+Students are very resourceful, and Boston/Medford, Phoenix, and Seattle and their surrounding areas have a variety of hotels and house rentals available for students traveling for these labs.